MobyGamer/total-dos-launcher/readme.rst

 *Emulators are much easier to use than maintaining original hardware.
 Why not just use emulators?*
 Both hardware and emulators are useful for running programs for which the hardware environments are no longer sold or maintained.
 Emulators are unparalleled for their accessibility.
-But, as good as emulators are, the fact remains that the only way to truly research a historical work is to experience it on the hardware that work targeted.
-And besides, you can't write an emulator, or check it for correctness, unless you have access to the original hardware...
+But, as good as emulators are, the only way to truly research a historical work is to experience it on the hardware that work targeted.